mknx/smarthome/plugins/whatsapp/README.md

 # Requirements/Description

-This Plugin uses Yowsup 2 as basis: https://github.com/tgalal/yowsup You have to install Yowsup 2 on your system before using this plugin.
+This Plugin uses Yowsup 2 as basis: https://github.com/tgalal/yowsup You have to install Yowsup 2 from May 6, 2015 or newer on your system before using this plugin.
 Yowsup 2 is not delivered with this plugin!
+Please ensure that the latest Yowsup 2 version is in your pythonpath and used by this plugin.

 To use this Plugin you need:
 * Free PhoneNumber
 * PhoneNumber registered on Whatsapp. see: http://www.forum-raspberrypi.de/Thread-tutorial-mit-dem-pi-ueber-whatsapp-nachrichten-etc-senden

 # Known Bugs
-Reconnect is on connection loss is not yet implemented.
+Reconnect is on connection loss is buggy.

 # Configuration